OolongSwap/token-logos/README.md

 ### Requirements
 Please note that __brand new tokens are not accepted__, the projects have to be sound, with information available, and __non-minimal circulation__:

 1. The project must be at least __5__ days old. (after mainnet launch)
 2. The token should have at least __$25,000__ of liquidity on [OolongSwap](https://oolongswap.com/) (check stats on [Analytics](https://info.oolongswap.com/#/tokens))
+3. Contracts are verified in explorer.
-3. Must provide the following project information.
+4. Must have the following project information.
    - [ ] Contract addresses
-   - [ ] Social media links
+   - [ ] Social media links (e.g twitter)
    - [ ] Official website

 ### Adding an new token logo